John 14: Jesus' departure and his return

-The latter reading is not supported by any previous text where Jesus had said He was going to prepare a place.
+The latter reading is not supported by any previous text where Jesus had said he was going to prepare a place.

-The μοναὶ (monai) is translated as "rooms" in the ESV, "mansions" in the King James Version and "dwelling places" in the New Revised Standard Version.
+The μοναὶ (monai) is translated as "rooms" in the ESV, "mansions" in the King James Version, "mansions of bliss" in Irish archbishop John McEvilly's comments, and "dwelling places" in the New Revised Standard Version.
 The Textus Receptus presents Jesus' intention to prepare a place for His disciples as a separate sentence from the point about the availability of many rooms, whereas, in other versions, the promise that a place will be prepared is directly linked to the teaching that there are many rooms in the Father's house.

 The Rastafari movement draws its umbrella term "Mansions of Rastafari" from verse 2, referring to the diverse groups within the movement.
 Augustine of Hippo and Thomas Aquinas argue from the reference to "many mansions" that the mansions vary in type and therefore reflect "different degrees of rewards":